Protoss78/feathers-nano/README.md

 ## Motivation

-Although FeathersJS provides many official database adapters, currently there is no adapter for CouchDB.
-This package is a preliminary implementation of a non-official CouchDB adapter.
+Although FeathersJS provides many official database adapters, currently there is no adapter for CouchDB/PouchDB.
+This package is a preliminary implementation of a non-official CouchDB/PouchDB adapter.